frontity/step-by-step-tutorial/tutorial/README.md

-# Building a Blog with Frontity
+# Frontity step-by-step tutorial

 ## Welcome to the Frontity step-by-step tutorial

-Explain what we'l build in the tutorial and more or less the topic that will be covered in the tutorial.
+Explain what we'll build in the tutorial and more or less the topics that will be covered in the tutorial.

+Brief explanation of Frontity - React-based framework for building themes for headless/decoupled WordPress.

+We'll be building a blog site

+We'll create a custom theme from scratch
+ - learn about Frontity state, actions and source
+ - create a list component
+ - create components for pages and posts
+ - navigation/menu
+ - styling - CSS in JS
+ - custom post types
+ - SEO and head tags
+ - deploying the finished site

 ----